 It’s the most popular way to get to the Iona, though there are also mainland operators running boat trips.

 But taking that long road west certainly takes a chunk out of your day.
 Remember that when route-planning.

-Take the Long Road across Mull
+Take The Long Road Across Mull

 Now just relax and watch for oncoming vehicles, also oncoming sea eagles.
 (We saw a hen harrier, but it’s not the same….)
 Take your time.
 Still a wee way to go.

-And finally, you arrive at Fionnphort, where the toilets are deeply grubby (you have been warned) and the car park very large, both features indicating the popularity of the island of Iona.
+And finally, you arrive at Fionnphort, where the toilets may be deeply grubby (you have been warned) and the car park is very large, both features indicating the popularity of the island of Iona.

 Iona ferry – five minutes from Fionnphort

 The island of Iona is best explored on foot.
 Just as well, as only residents are allowed to take their cars across.

 So that explains the large car at Fionnphort.
 The crossing takes about five minutes.